ujala-singh/selfhosted-jira-accountID/README.md

 - None

 ### Inputs
-- `issue` - An issue key to add a comment for
-- `assignee` - Assignee
+- `useremail` - Email of the USer

 ### Outputs
-- None
+- `accountID` - Account ID of the USer

 ### Reads fields from config file at $HOME/jira/config.yml
 - `issue`